Please join us at the Annual Meeting, held in person for the first time since 2019.

 - Annual club business

-- Raffle tickets and silent auction
+- Raffle tickets – Cash only

 Barry Dana is a teacher, artist, and former chief of the Penobscot Nation.
 He grew up on Indian Island in the Penobscot River, where he learned traditional skills and values from tribal elders.
 Barry creates traditional styles of birchbark baskets, many etched with artwork or quill decoration.
 Credited with reviving the Katahdin 100, a Native spiritual run that combines a 100-mile trek by canoe, bike, and foot from Indian Island to Katahdin, Dana also runs the 100 Mile Wilderness to Katahdin.
 When he does he brings an energy drink he makes with a birch syrup from trees tapped in his backyard, trekking poles he carved from hophornbeam wood, a sheath knife, and an eagle feather, which connects him to his ancestors.
 “When I run,” he has said, “it’s not just for me.
 It’s for my people.”See the Annual Meeting webpage for details.